objecteds/competitive/README.md

-# Competitive Programming Solutions
+# Competitive

+## Description

-This Github repository contains my personal computational solutions to (competitive) programming problems.
+This GitLab repository contains my personal computational solutions to (competitive) programming problems.

 Though my solutions may not be the most optimal solution to a certain problem (and can, at times, feature very questionable implementation and logic), they have worked for me nonetheless at the time of coding.